LiZhang30/HBDrug3D/README.md

 ## Introduction

-This is the official code repository for the paper 'HBDrug3D: A Dataset and Benchmark for AI-Driven Heterobifunctional Molecule Design', which aims to accelerate linker-based heterobifunctional drug discovery.
+This is the official code repository for the paper 'HBDrug3D: A Dataset and Benchmark for AI-Driven Heterobifunctional Molecule Design', which aims to accelerate heterobifunctional drug discovery.
 Currently, the dataset covers three types of heterobifunctional molecules, as listed below:

 | Molecule | Paper link | Data platform |
 |------------|---------------------------------------------|-------------------------------------------|